LNFWebsite/Streamly-Import/README.md

 ## License

-Streamly-Import is licensed under a modified version of the MIT license (MIT).
+Streamly-Import is licensed under the MIT license (MIT).
 The same license as Streamly itself.